-The description complexity of the concatenated source vector $\xrv$ is therefore determined by the fraction of components in $\yrv$ that are continuously distributed.
+The description complexity of $\xrv$ is therefore determined by the fraction of components in $\yrv$ that are continuously distributed.
 As expected, we find that the critical rate here is half the critical rate for a mixed discrete-continuous source with independent $\yrv$ and $\zrv$ and $\rho_1=\rho_2=\rho$. \end{remark}